 - Activity for the period needs to be summarized in the below manner:

-- The exercise price, weighted average price, and a weighted average contractual life is to be given for the option outstanding at the year-end.
+- The exercise price, weighted average price, and weighted average contractual life are to be given for the option outstanding at the year-end.

 Check out our blog on the tax implication of ESOPs on employees!